Home

 • "Why doth this man thus speak blasphemies? who can forgive sins but God only?"

-These Scribes and Pharisees in this point had it right.
-But the problem was, they didn't understand that Jesus was God, thus He did have power to forgive sins!
-And by His resurrection from the dead, we know in our hearts that those of us, who were once dead in trespass and sins, have now in Christ been raised up to new life.
-Our repentance (sorrow for, and earnest desire to turn away from sin) can be an indication that we are being moved of God in the right direction.
+These Scribes and Pharisees, in this point, had it right.
+But the problem was, they didn't understand that Jesus indeed was God!
+Thus, unbeknownst to them, He truly did have the power and authority to forgive sins.
+That is why, through His faithful resurrection from the dead, those dead in trespass and sins have that forgiveness through the work of His atonement.
+In our honest repentance (sorrow for, and earnest desire to turn away from our sins), we may find that we are being Spiritually moved of God toward Him.

 Luke 13:3